 - Whole Wheat or Buttermilk Pancakes with scrambled eggs

 And, this incredible homemade chicken noodle soup, served with our favorite homemade rolls!

 The magic of this chicken noodle soup starts with the homemade chicken broth.
 I buy a rotisserie chicken for this recipe–that way I can use some of the chicken meat in the soup, and make homemade chicken broth with the bones of the chicken.
 (I get my rotisserie chicken from Costco and it usually provides enough chicken for at least two meals!)

+Making chicken noodle soup from scratch is so easy.
 Start by removing all of the meat from the rotisserie chicken; the dark and white meat.
 Place it in a covered container, in the fridge, for later.

 Add all of what’s left of the chicken–the bones and skin–to a large pot.
 Throw in some carrots, onion, celery, spices, and cover it with water.
 Bring to a simmer and cook for a few hours.
 This is a total “fix it and forget it” type of thing.
 You can throw everything together early in the morning and walk away while it simmers.
 So easy.